Solo Travel in New Zealand: How to Make it a Non-Solo Experience

 In backpacker hostels in New Zealand, there are communal areas and dorm rooms where people are pretty much unavoidable.
 That’s ideal for solo travel where you always have the opportunity to talk to other people.
 Sparking up conversations while making food in the communal kitchens or when you first check-in to your dorm room is the common thing to do in hostels.

-Power tip: if you’re planning on doing a walk or another free activity, offer for people that you talk to in your hostel to join you!
+Power tip: If you’re planning on doing a walk or another free activity, offer people you talk to in your hostel to join you!
 Backpackers don’t often say no to free things to do!

 Go to the Bar